princeampofo/MathQuizGame/README.md

 2. You need to have the Oculus software installed on your computer in order to use the Oculus rift device

 # Getting started
-1. Unzip the compressed file ( Computer Programming Project).
-2. Open the Quiz game folder.
-3. Open Assets in the quiz game folder.
-4. Open Scenes in the Asset folder.
+1. Open Scenes in the Asset folder.
-5. Double click on the Start Scene to open the game.
+2. Double click on the Start Scene to open the game.
-6. Connect Oculus Rift to your computer.
+3. Connect Oculus Rift to your computer.
-7. Click on the play button to begin the game.
+4. Click on the play button to begin the game.

 # Team Members
 1. Prince Larbi Ampofo